-In a word, the struggle against Hitler's penetration into the Balkans must always be a specific one.
-We must keep a sharp watch on the fascists, and route them in each position they take up.
+In short, the struggle against Hitler's penetration into the Balkans must always be a specific one.
+We must keep a sharp watch on the fascists, and rout them in each position they take up.

 The struggle against the Hitler menace and fascism in the Balkans is a difficult one.
-If it is to be conducted, and conducted with success, it is essential that the Communist Parties, and the democratic and antifascist forces should fully understand the depth and acuteness of this menace.
-The masses of the people of the Balkan countries are hostile to the war being organised by Hitler.
-In Rumania and Jugoslavia the masses of the people still remember full well the devastation and ruin which German imperialism brought down upon these countries during the world war.
-The former allies of Germany during the war (Bulgaria and Turkey) have not yet forgotten the high-handed attitude of German militarism and the humiliating way it laid down the law in their countries.
-The masses of the people in Slovenia and Transylvania still remember the forcible "Teuton"isation and "Magyar"-isation in the Austro-Hungarian Empire.
+If it is to be conducted and conducted with success, it is essential that the Communist Parties, and the democratic and anti-fascist forces. fully understand the depth and acuteness of this menace.
+The masses of the people of the Balkan countries are hostile to the war being organized by Hitler.
+In Rumania and Jugoslavia the masses of the people still remember full well the devastation and ruin which German imperialism brought down upon these countries during the World War.
+The former allies of Germany during the war (Bulgaria and Turkey) have not yet forgotten the highhanded attitude of German militarism and the humiliating way it laid down the law in their countries.
+The masses of the people in Slovenia and Transylvania still remember the forcible "Teutonization" and "Magyarization" in the Austro-Hungarian Empire.